crd150/crd150.github.io/lab3.md

 ## **Summarizing two variables**
 \

 The functions we've gone through so far describe **one** variable.
-It is often the case that we are interested in understanding whether two community variables are associated with one another.
+It is often the case that we are interested in understanding whether two variables are associated with one another.

-Let's go through the ways we can describe the association between: (1) two categorical variables; (2) one categorical variable and one numeric variable; (3) two numeric variables.
+Let's go through the ways we can describe the association between: (1) two categorical variables; (2) one categorical variable and one numeric variable; and (3) two numeric variables.

 <div style="margin-bottom:25px;">
 </div>